hdShang/arxiv-daily/docs/cs-AI/2025-12-23/papers/251219992v1-s3it-a-benchmark-for-spatially-situated-social-intelligence-test.md

 ---
 layout: default
-title: S$^3$IT: A Benchmark for Spatially Situated Social Intelligence Test
+title: "S$^3$IT: A Benchmark for Spatially Situated Social Intelligence Test"
 ---

 # S$^3$IT: A Benchmark for Spatially Situated Social Intelligence Test